-We have a local approach supported by a global network.
+We have a local approach supported by our global network.

-We are the Oceania subsidiary of Menard and part of Soletanche Freyssinet group which is world leader in geotechnical, structural and nuclear engineering.
+We are the Oceania subsidiary of Menard and part of Soletanche Freyssinet group, which is world leader in geotechnical, structural and nuclear engineering.

-Every year, Menard works on 4,000 projects worldwide.
-From improving the ground that will stabilise the foundations of wind turbines in Tasmania to the launchpad of the Spaceship Ariane 5 in Kourou, we are optimising grounds to support your projects.
+Every year, Menard works on over 4,000 projects worldwide.
+From improving the ground that will stabilise the foundations of wind turbines in Tasmania to the Spaceport in Kourou for the Ariane 5 rockets.
+We are focused on optimising the ground to support your projects.

-With offices in Sydney, Brisbane, Melbourne and, Perth we cover every Australian state plus Papua New Guinea.
-Our new office in Christchurch also manages our local New Zealand projects.
+With offices in Sydney, Brisbane, Melbourne, Adelaide and Perth, we cover every Australian state plus Papua New Guinea.
+Our office in Auckland also manages our local New Zealand projects.

-We have worked on some of Oceania most technically challenging construction sites.
-This includes everything from major sporting stadiums to wind turbines, tank farms and large-scale infrastructure projects, along with several bridges, highways, and rail links that connect Australia.
+We have worked on some of Oceania's most technically challenging construction sites.
+This includes everything from major sporting stadiums to wind turbines, tank farms, industrial and residential builds and large-scale infrastructure projects including bridges, highways and rail links connecting Australia.

-"At Menard, we are working every day to provide the people of Oceania with a solid foundation for their infrastructures, industrial facilities and their homes.
+"At Menard, we are working every day to provide the people of Oceania with a solid foundation for their infrastructure, industrial facilities and their homes.
 We pride ourselves in building tomorrow's world on solid ground.